gravity-ui/farm/docs/en/ci.md

 ## Generating application instances in pull requests

-To generate an application instance in a pull request, you can set up a webhook using the example request below:
+To generate an application instance in a pull request, you can either set up a webhook in GitHub or send a similar request from your CI systems using the example below:

 ```bash
 curl -X POST "https://farm.domain/webhook" \